OrhanOZTURK/Python-Flask-WebServer/README.md

 # webserver
-Flask is write in Python and HTML
+Flask is write in Python and HTML for BeagleBone Black

 “You are using Debian ”